 Tom Murphy VII Super fun to judge the science fair!
 But SIGBOVIK is going to be even better science!
 Today, Rashid Auditorium (GHC4401), 1600h.
-MC Tom 7 presides. almost 7 years ago · Comment
+MC Tom 7 presides.
+7 years ago · Comment

 Entries from March 2011

 Tom Murphy VII Listenquest is when I systematically listen to every CD in my collection.
 Takes years.
-Poll: If I receive a complimentary "Sounds of Indian Cinema" CD inside a box of Indian food during a Listenquest, do I have to listen to this? almost 7 years ago · Comment
+Poll: If I receive a complimentary "Sounds of Indian Cinema" CD inside a box of Indian food during a Listenquest, do I have to listen to this?
+7 years ago · Comment

 There will be two Sick Ridiculous concerts

 Guys this is for real.
 Listen.
 Guys.
 Serious.
 Sick Ridiculous, my band, is playing two shows in the next few weeks, as part of our Q2 Relaunch.
 Get ready for multiple posters: